securesecrets/shade/contracts/airdrop/README.md

 | signature  | PermitSignature | Signature of the permit                            | no       |

 ## AccountProofMsg
-THe information inside permits that validate account ownership
+The information inside permits that validate account ownership

 NOTE: The parameters must be in order
 ### Structure